 d.
 Brisket: 2:00PM

-17. HEAD COOKS – A cook team may designate, with the Secretary of the FBA, two different individuals to be “head cooks”.
-Such designation must be made prior to the beginning of a new cook season, which shall be designated as the first sanctioned contest following the Fun Cook on Labor Day weekend.
+17. HEAD COOKS.
+A cook team may designate, with the Secretary of the FBA, two different individuals to be “head cooks”.
+Such designation must be made prior to the beginning of a new cook season, which shall be designated as the first sanctioned contest following the first day of January in the given year.
 Once two cooks have been designated as “head cooks” for that team, they may not be named “head cooks” for any other team.

 18. MULTIPLE TEAMS.
 No team shall be permitted to cook at the same contest as two separate teams

 using the same team’s name.
 Teams will be able to cook at different contests on the same date under

 the same name.
 However, the team must designate in advance, to the FBA Secretary, the contest for